-• Case Study: Walt Disney Co. - Robustness
+- Case Study: Walt Disney Co.
+Robustness - Robustness of findings & Data mining.

 In stats, more data is better.
 But, we use data that we believe is representative of the present and, more important, what we expect in the future; after all, we are hedging future CFs!.